NorthWest Indiana Healthy Start

 Breastfeeding: Discussion on benefits (physical, emotional and financial) of breastfeeding.
 Addresses different breastfeeding techniques and dispels breastfeeding myths.

 Childbirth Education (Labor and Delivery): Labor and delivery process described.
-Identification of signs and symptoms of labor, stages of labor and changes the woman experiences during each stage.
+Identification of signs and symptoms of labor, stages of labor and changes a woman experiences during each stage.
 Also discussed are ways to cope with labor and possible medical interventions, procedures and medications that may be used.

 Contraception (Family Planning): Different types of birth control, along with cost, pros, cons and failure rates are discussed.
 Common myths about fertility and a woman’s ability to get pregnant are dispelled.